 Jesus took His disciples on a field trip to an area bordering on a Canaanite settlement.
-A gentile woman pleaded with Him to cast a demon out of her daughter.
+A gentile woman who understood that rabbis could cast out demons pleaded with Jesus to cast a demon out of her daughter.
 The disciples wanted to send her away because rabbis weren’t supposed to associate with gentiles and because Canaanites worshipped idols.
 Jesus waited until the situation nearly got out of hand.
-He even told the woman that that they were right, but she persisted.
-Then he surprised His disciples by rewarding her faith by casting the demon out of her daughter.
+He even told the woman outright that that they were right; it was against His religion to give her what she wanted, but she persisted.
+Then he surprised His disciples, rewarded her faith, and cast the demon out of her daughter.

 Zacchaeus was a tax collector.
 Roman tax collectors had a quota, but they were permitted to seize anything they wanted.
 It was essentially a license to steal.
 The difference between what they collected and what they had to hand over to the Romans was their livelihood.
 Because tax collectors were invariably presumed to be thieves, the Romans recruited tax collectors from among the members of the local community who had nothing to lose because they were already unpopular.
 Jesus had dinner at the tax collector’s house, which meant, first, that the tax collector was Jewish, and second, that, contrary to neighborhood gossip, the tax collector was honest.

 A Roman centurion approached Jesus because he wanted Jesus to cure his slave of paralysis.
 The centurion was a high-ranking member of the Roman army, required by law to worship an idol of Caesar as a god.
-He told Jesus that he knew of he rule that a Jew could not enter the house of a gentile.
+He told Jesus that he knew of the rule that a Jew could not enter the house of a gentile.
 He was accustomed to commanding people, so he understood that Jesus could command diseases without even coming to his house.
 Jesus was astounded by the centurion’s faith.
 When the centurion returned home, the slave had been healed.